Philip-21/Philip-21/README.md

 ### :man_technologist: About Me :
 - I am a dedicated Software Developer with a passion of Developing and maintaining applications that run and scale effectively using different tools and technologies
+- Tech Role : Backend Developer
 - 👯 I’m looking to collaborate on Open Source Projects
-- 📫 How to reach me

 ---

 ### :hammer_and_wrench: Languages and Tools :